-To ensure the outputs produced under the Sustainable Livelihoods work package are pertinent to local stakeholder requirements a series of ongoing face-to-face meetings were held with key project partners, which included an interactive workshop held in Trujillo in July 2017.
-The objectives of these activities were to meet with key project stakeholders to outline the overarching objectives of the work package and to discuss ways in which data products and services derived from earth observation could be used to inform sustainable land use challenges they currently face, primarily through the lens of adopting an ecosystem approach, including the use of the concepts of ecosystem services.
+To ensure the outputs produced under the Sustainable Livelihoods work package are pertinent to local stakeholder requirements a series of face-to-face meetings and an interactive workshop were held in Santa Marta, Magdalena region, Colombia in April 2018.
+The objectives of these activities were to meet with key project stakeholder to outline the overarching objective of the work package and to discuss ways in which data products and services derived from earth observation could be used to inform sustainable land use challenges they currently face, primarily through the lens of adopting an ecosystem approach, including the use of the concepts of ecosystem services.

-Through these scoping activities the project collected views from key stakeholders, which included large international agricultural businesses, small holder growers that support the regional supply chain, organisations providing agricultural extension service and representatives from the Project Chavimochic irrigation scheme.
-These parties identified similar challenges regarding: water provisioning (quality and quantity) and water transport; protection from soil erosion and maintenance of soil biomass; flood regulation; and maintenance of biodiversity.
+Through these scoping activities the project collected views from key stakeholders, which included agricultural businesses, NGOs working with small holder growers and local communities and local government agency representatives.
+These parties all identified similar challenges regarding: water provisioning (quality and quantity) and water transport; protection from soil erosion and maintenance of soil biomass; flood regulation; and maintenance of biodiversity.

-During the field visit the area of interest within the Viru valley was selected due to it containing high levels of economic output; biotic and abiotic factors influencing sustainability; and the presence of small growers and local communities.
+During the field visit the area of interest within the Zona Bananera was selected due to it containing high levels of economic output; biotic and abiotic factors influencing sustainability; and the presence of small growers and local communities.
 This provided a higher probability of success regarding the main project objectives of:

-- increasing the area of land under sustainable, earth observation-based management practices; - increasing the number of small-holder farmers directly benefiting from information derived from satellite imagery; and - increasing the yield rates and revenues for participating grower organisations for specified crops.
+- increasing the area of land under sustainable, earth observation based management practices; - increasing the number of small-holder farmers directly benefiting from information derived from satellite imagery; and - increasing the yield rates and revenues for participating grower organisations for specified crops.

-Whilst the last objective is more aligned with the crop data services element of EO4c, the Sustainable Livelihoods work package has developed the Peruvian case study to demonstrate how different users can make the best use of data products and services, alongside existing local knowledge, to inform activities that support sustainable livelihood development.
+Whilst the last objective is more aligned with crop data services element of EO4c, the Sustainable Livelihoods work package has developed the Colombian case study to demonstrate how different users can make the best use of data products and services, alongside existing local knowledge, to inform activities that support sustainable livelihood development.
 The ecosystem service maps discussed here will be used to guide future stakeholder engagement and inform long-term evaluation as to how these approaches meet the project objectives.